stackhpc/stackhpc-kayobe-config/doc/source/operations/customising-horizon.rst

    /var/lib/kolla/venv/bin/python /var/lib/kolla/venv/bin/manage.py compress --force
    CommandError: An error occurred during rendering /var/lib/kolla/venv/lib/python3.6/site-packages/openstack_dashboard/templates/horizon/_scripts.html: Couldn't find any precompiler in COMPRESS_PRECOMPILERS setting for mimetype '\'text/javascript\''.

-It can be resolved by dropping cached content with ``docker restart memcached``.
+It can be resolved by dropping cached content with ``systemctl restart kolla-memcached-container``.
 Note this will log out users from Horizon, as Django sessions are stored in Memcached.